BuildsWithKing/21-30-foundry-test-deploy/README.md

 ---
 > 🟢 New to Phase 2?
 > Phase 2 focuses on testing, deployment, scripting, and production-level best practices.
-> You’ll see the same projects from Days 1–20, but now *fully tested, verified, and refactored*.
+> You’ll see the same projects from Days 1–20, but now *refactored, fully tested, and verified*.
 ---
 > “Consistency + testing = mastery.
 I’m leveling up smart contract quality and deployment skills.”
 — Michealking 👑